askn37/jtag2updi/README.md

 ### NO_ACK_WRITE

 Enabled by default.
 Allow UPDI bulk data writing.
-Disabling it will reduce the transfer speed by half.
+Disabling it will reduce memory write speed by half, but that is the only effect.

 ### DISABLE_HOST_TIMEOUT

 Disabled by default.
 Client side JATG communication timeout is not limited.
-This is useful when using interactive mode.
-However, if the host side implements his keepalive, it is not necessary.
+This is useful when using interactive mode a lot.
+However, if the host implements his keepalive, there is no need to enable it.

+> If you cannot succeed without lowering the UPDI communication speed, the wiring load is excessive.
+This can usually be improved by removing excessive series resistors and pull-up resistors and making the wiring short enough.

 ### DISABLE_TARGET_TIMEOUT

 Disabled by default.
 Do not limit UDPI communication timeout.
-However, it has no practical meaning unless you disable his JTAG communication timeout on the host side.
+It should not be used as it has significant side effects.

 ### INCLUDE_EXTRA_INFO_JTAG